deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

     type: NodePort
 ```

-If you want to reuse the port allocated by NodePort, you need to deploy twice.
-Before the second deployment, fill in the port allocated in the first deployment into `global.externalMySQL.port`.
+If you want to reuse the port assigned by NodePort, you need to deploy twice, and before the second deployment, fill in the port assigned in the first deployment into `global.externalMySQL.port`.

-Since ClickHouse will save the connection method of MySQL, after modifying the MySQL connection, you need to delete all databases in ClickHouse and restart deepflow-server to reset the database.
+Since ClickHouse stores MySQL connection information, after modifying the MySQL connection, you need to delete all databases in ClickHouse and restart deepflow-server to reset the database.

-# Optimize Traffic Path from deepflow-agent to deepflow-server
+# Optimize the Traffic Path from deepflow-agent to deepflow-server

-When deepflow-agent starts, it will use the `controller-ips` in the local configuration file (including ConfigMap) to request deepflow-server. deepflow-server will by default send the Node IP of the deepflow-server Pod to deepflow-agent (the Pod IP of deepflow-server is sent by default in the same cluster) for subsequent request configuration and data sending.
-When there are multiple deepflow-servers, different deepflow-server Node IPs will be sent for load balancing, and load balancing will be performed periodically.
+When deepflow-agent starts, it uses the `controller-ips` in the local configuration file (including ConfigMap) to request deepflow-server.
+By default, deepflow-server sends the Node IP of the deepflow-server Pod to deepflow-agent (Pod IP in the same cluster) for subsequent configuration requests and data sending.
+When there are multiple deepflow-servers, different Node IPs are sent to deepflow-agent for load balancing, and re-sent periodically after load balancing.

-At this time, two ports' IPs are dynamically sent by deepflow-server to deepflow-agent:
+At this time, there are two ports whose IPs are dynamically sent from deepflow-server to deepflow-agent:

-- deepflow-agent and deepflow-server are not in the same cluster
+- deepflow-agent and deepflow-server are not in the same cluster:
   - Control plane 30035
   - Data plane 30033
-- deepflow-agent and deepflow-server are in the same cluster
+- deepflow-agent and deepflow-server are in the same cluster:
-  - Control plane 20035 (configured in deepflow-server ConfigMap as `controller.grpc-port`, default is 20035)
+  - Control plane 20035 (`controller.grpc-port` configured in deepflow-server ConfigMap, default 20035)
-  - Data plane 20033 (configured in deepflow-server ConfigMap as `ingester.listen-port`, default is 20033)
+  - Data plane 20033 (`ingester.listen-port` configured in deepflow-server ConfigMap, default 20033)

-By default, deepflow-agent uses NodePort to connect to deepflow-server.
-This NodePort Service uses `externalTrafficPolicy=Cluster`, and the traffic from NodePort to deepflow-server will generally be forwarded again, occupying unnecessary inter-node bandwidth.
-In extreme cases, kube-proxy may occupy too much CPU and other resources due to excessive traffic.
+By default, deepflow-agent connects to deepflow-server via NodePort.
+This NodePort Service uses `externalTrafficPolicy=Cluster`, and traffic from NodePort to deepflow-server is usually forwarded again, consuming unnecessary inter-node bandwidth.
+In extreme cases, kube-proxy may consume excessive CPU and other resources due to high traffic.

-## Use LoadBalancer Type Service
+## Use a LoadBalancer Type Service

-In environments with LoadBalancer conditions, you can modify the Service type of deepflow-server to LoadBalancer, using LoadBalancer to proxy the traffic of deepflow-agent requests to deepflow-server, improving availability.
+In environments with LoadBalancer capability, you can change the deepflow-server Service type to LoadBalancer to proxy deepflow-agent traffic to deepflow-server, improving availability.

 `values-custom.yaml` configuration: